EPFLXplore/Website/src/content/semester-projects/network.md

 # Motivation

 EPFL Xplore is a student-led swiss robotics association, part of the MAKE Initiative at EPFL.
-It primarly build a Martian-like Rover each year to compete in the European Rover Challenge (ERC) in Krakow, against other univer- sities.
+It primary builds a Martian-like Rover each year to compete in the European Rover Challenge (ERC) in Krakow, against other univer- sities.
 The team is composed of around 50 students (management & engineering).
 In its rank, the software team of EPFL Xplore is composed of navigation, robotic arm and control station teams, each one developing efficient